Plant defense against herbivory: Antiherbivory compounds

 The terpenoids, sometimes referred to as isoprenoids, are organic chemicals similar to terpenes, derived from five-carbon isoprene units.
 There are over 10,000 known types of terpenoids.
 Most are multicyclic structures which differ from one another in both functional groups, and in basic carbon skeletons.
-Monoterpenoids, continuing 2 isoprene units, are volatile essential oils such as citronella, limonene, menthol, camphor, and pinene.
+Monoterpenoids, containing 2 isoprene units, are volatile essential oils such as citronella, limonene, menthol, camphor, and pinene.
 Diterpenoids, 4 isoprene units, are widely distributed in latex and resins, and can be quite toxic.
 Diterpenes are responsible for making Rhododendron leaves poisonous.
 Plant steroids and sterols are also produced from terpenoid precursors, including vitamin D, glycosides (such as digitalis) and saponins (which lyse red blood cells of herbivores).

 Phenolics, sometimes called phenols, consist of an aromatic 6-carbon ring bonded to a hydroxy group.
 Some phenols have antiseptic properties, while others disrupt endocrine activity.
 Phenolics range from simple tannins to the more complex flavonoids that give plants much of their red, blue, yellow, and white pigments.
 Complex phenolics called polyphenols are capable of producing many different types of effects on humans, including antioxidant properties.
 Some examples of phenolics used for defense in plants are: lignin, silymarin and cannabinoids.
 Condensed tannins, polymers composed of 2 to 50 (or more) flavonoid molecules, inhibit herbivore digestion by binding to consumed plant proteins and making them more difficult for animals to digest, and by interfering with protein absorption and digestive enzymes.

 In addition, some plants use fatty acid derivatives, amino acids and even peptides as defenses.
-The cholinergic toxin, cicutoxin of water hemlock, is a polyyne derived from the fatty acid metabolism.
+The cholinergic toxin cicutoxin of water hemlock is a polyyne derived from the fatty acid metabolism.
 Oxalyldiaminopropionic acid is a neurotoxic amino acid produced as a defensive metabolite in the grass pea (Lathyrus sativus).
 The synthesis of fluoroacetate in several plants is an example of the use of small molecules to disrupt the metabolism of herbivores, in this case the citric acid cycle.

+Plants interact by producing allelochemicals which interfere with the growth of other plants (allelopathy).
+These have a role in plant defense and may be used to suppress competitors such as weeds of crops.
+A result may be larger plants better able to survive damage by herbivores.

+Enzymes

+Premier examples are substances activated by the enzyme myrosinase.
+This enzyme converts glucosinolates to various compounds that are toxic to herbivorous insects.
+One product of this enzyme is allyl isothiocyanate, the pungent ingredient in horseradish sauces.

+The myrosinase is released only upon crushing the flesh of horseradish.
+Since allyl isothiocyanate is harmful to the plant as well as the insect, it is stored in the harmless form of the glucosinolate, separate from the myrosinase enzyme.